Tell us what you think. Participate in a short survey and win an Amazon Gift Card worth $ 50.Take our short survey

 Today, after decades of operation, almost 40 per cent of shuttle tankers servicing the North Sea are due to be replaced.

-Hybrid shuttle tankers with dual LNG-electric engines
+Shuttle tankers with dual-fuel LNG-electric engines

 Ground-breaking system for using VOC emissions as fuel